LIPS-scheme/lips/README.md

 ```

 Create any link in your bookmarks, edit it and copy paste the content of that file.
-Affter you click on the link it will create the REPL at the bottom of the page.
+After you click on the link it will create the REPL at the bottom of the page.
 (NOTE: It may not work on every page because of content security policy;
-e.g. google.com or gihub.com)
+e.g. google.com or github.com)

-If you have trouble with creating the bookmarklet you can open
+If you have trouble with creating the bookmark you can open
 [LISP Scheme home page](https://lips.js.org/#bookmark) where you can
 find a link that you can drag to your bookmarks.